Howard school system seeks community feedback on redistricting proposals for 2023 school year

 Leopold said Scenario D was designed with “a focus of minimal impact and avoids some of the areas reassigned in 2019.”

-Scenario D creates a boundary for High School 13 extending north to the county line in a “non-contiguous manner,” he said, and directly relieves Hammond, Long Reach and Howard high schools.This scenario reassigns 2,500 high school students and about 100 middle school students.
+Scenario D creates a boundary for high school 13 extending north to the county line in a “noncontiguous manner,” he said, and directly relieves Hammond, Long Reach and Howard high schools, and reassigns 2,500 high school students and about 100 middle school students.

 Community members can participate in focus groups or community feedback sessions this month.
 The superintendent will make a recommendation to the school board in September, after which the school board will hold public hearings and work sessions.
 The school board anticipates making a final decision on redistricting in November.